 Working group “Resilience and Respecting the Ecosystem Boundaries” is organised in partnership with European Environmental Bureau (EEB).

-This thematic group will discuss the key indicators of progress of and support for carbon neutral circular economy and the recommendations for the agenda-setting and monitoring of policy-making to best advance this solution for reduction of resource depletion and emissions.
+This thematic group will discuss the recommendations for the agenda-setting and monitoring of policy-making to best advance a transition to a carbon neutral circular economy that is fair and just for all.

 Working group “Transition to Carbon Neutral Circular Economy” is organised in partnership with The Finnish Innovation Fund Sitra.